tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/购买指南/后付费模式_intl_en.md

-﻿Game Multimedia Engine (GME) provides Voice Chat, Voice Messaging and Speech-to-Text services at the following prices.
+﻿Game Multimedia Engine (GME) provides Voice Chat, Voice Messaging and Voice-to-Text services at the following prices.

-## Voice Chat Service
+## Voice Chat
-Real-time Voice Service is billed by voice minutes on a monthly basis.
+Voice Chat is a pay-as-you-go service billed by voice duration on a monthly basis.

 #### Price list